Thefolle/SdpProject/README.md

 ![Simulation 3, machine 3](./Documentation/img/sim3machine3.png)

+## Brief discussion on the collected results

+The results between the three different machines are almost equivalent, if compared to the underlying hardware equipment.

+At the end of the five runs, among the different machines, the maximum number of cars achieved is 20140 out of 194906 entities, at the same time.

 ## Brief description of each system

 - DistrictPlacerSystem: instantiates and links the district specified in the input city.json.
 Then becomes inactive for the rest of the simulation;